sdash77/arcgis-python-api/tests/README.md

 >Source: https://blog.cleancoder.com/uncle-bob/2017/05/05/TestDefinitions.html

 An integration test covers most other cases outside of unit tests.
-As we define it, it asserts end-user functionality when calling public-facing APIs.
+As we define it, it asserts correct functionality when calling public-facing APIs.
 These tests can connect external systems, connect to Portals, call into 3rd party libraries, etc.

 ## ./notebook

 This directory contains any `.ipynb` files we want to test as a part of any suite.
+Notebook tests are ran from top to bottom, and will pass if there are no unhandled exceptions or red errors in the notebook.
+Make sure your write your test notebooks to explicitly throw unhandled exceptions on failure (Using `assert` statements can be useful)

 Notebooks can be run with two different "runners": an `nbconvert` runner (headless, no widget output), and a `selenium` runner (runs in a web browser, widget output in HTML).
 When running from the cmd line utility, any notebooks in the `./notebook/` dir will use the `nbconvert` runner.
-See the suites section for more information how notebooks are run.
+See the suites section for more information how to specify the notebook runner.

 ## ./utils